|Read this if:||You're still experimenting, prototyping, and exploring.|

 Making your messages interactive allows you to provide more value to your users.
 It enables them to complete tasks quickly in the context of their conversation and workflow without having to navigate elsewhere.

-Interactions should focus on what team members are trying to do right then and there.
+Interactions should focus on what members are trying to do right then and there.
 Instead of offering many options, focus on the simple, common tasks that make sense to complete inside of Slack conversations.

 Attachments allow you to add richer formatting to messages as well as buttons.
 Use the least amount of formatting needed.